TylerSterlingTech/azure-network-protocols/README.md

 <img src="https://i.imgur.com/pqxfPdI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After configuring the resource group and virtual machines, and connecting to one of the virtual machines with the remote desktop application, the hostname and username can be observed.
-The username was previously randomly generated with Powershell.
+After configuring the resource group and virtual machines, and connecting to one of the virtual machines with remote desktop protocol, the hostname and username can be observed.
+The username was previously randomly generated with Powershell_ise.
 </p>
 <br />